Skip to content

 Why should you visit the Dolmabahce Palace?

-There is no wonder that the Dolmabahce Palace hit the number one spot of the most-visited place on TripAdvisor.
-Here you will find yourself overwhelmed with so much to see and do, as the tour could talk more than 2 hours inside the palace and you will enjoy it a lot.
+It is no wonder that the Dolmabahce Palace is the most visited place on TripAdvisor.
+There is so much to see and do; the tour could last more than two hours inside the palace.
+You will enjoy it a lot.

-The palace was another emperor’s dwelling where they lived, and it was created with European style in mind.
+The palace was another emperor’s dwelling where they lived, created in a European style.

-The palace’s architecture is gorgeous; to your left, you will see the main imperial gate through which the Sultan came into and went out of the castle.
+The palace’s architecture is gorgeous.
+To your left, you will see the main imperial gate through which the Sultan entered and left the castle.

-The interior of the Dolmabahce Palace will astound you with its exquisite craftsmanship, decorations, and precise details that reveal more about these people’s lives.
-It’s no surprise because in Turkish, “dolma” means “stuffed” or “filled with something else.”
+The interior of the Dolmabahce Palace will astound you with its exquisite craftsmanship, decorations, and precise details, which reveal more about these people’s lives.
+This is no surprise because in Turkish, “dolma” means “stuffed” or “filled with something else.”

 Also, the palace is home to a collection of magnificent paintings displayed in the museum, which compiled some of the gifts and other precious emperors’ belongings.